 - Help advance the science of genetic simulation by fostering standards for simulation programs for the field

-Authors of GSR certified resources can also place a special "GSR Certified" tile on their websites:
+Authors of GSR certified simulators can also place a special "GSR Certified" tile on their websites:

 What are the requirements for GSR Certification?

-This certificate ensures that the software resource is openly available to all interested users, and is easy to install and use.
+This certificate ensures that the simulator is openly available to all interested users, and is easy to install and use.
 Simulators with this certificate should meet the following criteria:

 - Accessible homepage and download link.
-We encourage but do not require resources to be hosted on public servers such as sourceforge.net and github.com.
+We encourage but do not require simulator to be hosted on public servers such as sourceforge.net and github.com.